Skip to main content

 Returned values

 • center — S2 point index corresponding the center of the smallest cap containing the two input caps.
-Type: UInt64.
+UInt64.

 Example